pydeoxy/cic_dt_smartlab/readme.md

 The **CiC Digital Twins Project of SmartLab** is a proof-of-concept initiative designed to create a **Digital Twin** for the SmartLab environment.
 This project integrates real-time sensor data, efficient data management, and 3D visualization to provide a seamless representation of the building and its sensor network.
 It is part of the **Digital Twins in Construction** course of **Computing in Construction** program at **Metropolia**.

-The project demonstrates a practical workflow for building a Minimum Viable Product (MVP), leveraging modern tools like Git, Google Drive, and VS Code for efficient development.
+The project demonstrates a practical workflow for building a Minimum Viable Product (MVP) of a small digital twin project, leveraging modern tools like Git, Google Drive, and VS Code for efficient development.

 ## **Project Objectives**